RaduGalan1/pers_proj/README.md

 #### *Context:*
 started as multiple personal school projects, pitched it, put a small team of friends together and participated in two startup incubators
 #### *Technologies and tools:*
-python, scikitlearn, pytorch, multiple public api's, openstreetmap, multiple ML libraries
+python, scikitlearn, pytorch, multiple public api's, openstreetmap, multiple ML libraries, nltk and other nlp libraries (intent recognition, sentiment analysis and multi-document summarization)
 #### *Interesting facts:*
 - the problem has many names but the most popular ones are: TSP (Travelling Salesman Problem), OP (the orienteering problem), and the Scheduling Problem
 - recommendation systems are usually underrated in complexity (we experimented with different algorithms) and we had many complication due to the current stigma